johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 ## 1. CouchDB (1.0.2)

-* Copy the download link for Couchbase Single Server Community 1.1, which is a binary distribution of CouchDB 1.0.2 from http://www.couchbase.com/downloads (NOTE: 1.1 is a "Previous Release") then issue the following commands:
+* Download Couchbase Single Server Community 1.1 (1.1.1 on Mac OS X), which is a binary distribution of CouchDB 1.0.2 from http://www.couchbase.com/downloads (NOTE: this is a "Previous Release") then issue the following commands:

 ### Linux